Axway/api-builder-docs/content/en/docs/updates/2021_12_17_update_to_remove_request_module.md

 ---
-title: >-
-  2021-12-17 Replace the request dev-dependency in project unit tests
+title: Replace the request dev-dependency in project unit tests
-weight: 40
 date: 2021-12-17
 ---
 ## Why are we making this change